 Birch bark scroll image from “The Midewiwin, or 'Grand Medicine Society', of the Ojibwa” in Smithsonian Institution, U.S. Bureau of Ethnology Report, v.
 7, pp. 149-299 by Walter James Hoffman.
 (Washington, DC: Government Printing Office, 1891).

-Our new temperature- and humidity-controlled archives room is ready!
+Our new temperature- and humidity-controlled special collections room is ready!
 We are currently accepting donations of select historic tribal documents and texts.

 Please contact the school for more information.

 WETCC Library is located in the south wing in Room 202 - Wiigwass, the Ojibwe word for birch.
 Birch bark was the first material used by the Anishnaabe to make scrolls on which to record, and later retrieve, important information.

 Fortunately, we no longer depend on birch bark scrolls in the library.
 Neither do we rely solely on bound paper books anymore.
 (Don't worry, we still have plenty of books!)